Chatterino/chatterino2/docs/wip-plugins.md

 #### `load(chunk [, chunkname [, mode [, env]]])`

+This function is only available if Chatterino is compiled in debug mode.
+It is meant for debugging with little exception.
 This function behaves really similarity to Lua's `load`, however it does not allow for bytecode to be executed.
 It achieves this by forcing all inputs to be encoded with `UTF-8`.